CyberHackPr/CEH_PRACTICAL/README.md

 o	Enter a command: cc –a covert_tcp covert_tcp.c o	  ./covert_tcp  –source [IP Addrr e.g. 192.168.1.1] ( source Ip)  –dest [IP Addrr] (destination IP) –source_port 9999 ( set any port) –dest_port 8888 –file secret.txt  -: this is done from source computer
 o	./covert_tcp  –source [IP Addrr: 192.168.1.1] ( source Ip)  -source_port 8888 –server –file receive.txt (received file as)
-6. Cryptography – practice of securing information so that it’s only accessible to authorised users only.
-The goal is to protect sensitive information
+**6. Cryptography – practice of securing information so that it’s only accessible to authorised users only.
+The goal is to protect sensitive information**
 •	HashMyfiles - calculating and comparing hashes of files o	Open the tool o	Drag and drop the files to the HashMyfiles application